staJD/StajPilot-for-kpp-releases/README.md

 this is about not piling extra requests on top of it.

 ## License
+This software (including any distributed binaries, the "Software") is licensed under the following terms.

+1. **Personal / Non-Commercial Use**
+   Personal, non-commercial use — including downloading, installing, and running the Software — is permitted free of charge without prior permission.

+2. **Commercial Use**
+   Any commercial use, including but not limited to use by a company or organization, redistribution, or incorporation into a commercial product, requires prior written consent from the author.
+   Please contact [email/contact] before commercial use.

+3. **Restrictions**
+   Selling, redistributing, or embedding the Software for commercial purposes without prior written consent from the author is prohibited.

+4. **Disclaimer**
+   THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY ARISING FROM THE USE OF THE SOFTWARE.
 <!-- fill in: MIT / no reuse / etc. -->

 ## Issues / feedback